Jay90194/Blog-site/src/first.md

 ---
-title: "This is the Mdx gatsby file"
+title: "This is the first File of  Mdx gatsby file"
 date: "12-mar-2020"
 ---
 This is nothing but a pages